wintvelt/blob-images-frontend-NEW/README.md

 The regular page content is shown below the personal header.
 - Groups: Regular content = Group list
+- [ ] remove sort button from groups
+- [ ] fallback if there are no groups

 #### Group card
 - [x] shows group image